AliceCengal/android-async-activity/README.md

                      (implicit executor: ExecutionContext): Unit
 ```

-These methods are equivalent to the normal ones defined on scala.util.Future, except that they are guaranteed to run
+These methods are equivalent to the normal ones defined on scala.concurrent.Future, except that they are guaranteed
-the callback on the UI thread.
+to run the callback on the UI thread.

 ```scala
 class Main extends Activity with AsyncActivity {